 Most Comprehensive in the Region

 EIRMC’s Medical Imaging services are the most comprehensive in the region.
 No other facility in the area offers the diversity, breadth, and depth of our services.
-We perform about 250 imaging tests each weekday (inpatient, outpatient, and emergency), including over 100 different types of tests.
-The Medical Staff includes thirteen radiologists (including three neuroradiologists and four interventional radiologists).
+We perform about 250 imaging tests each weekday (inpatient, outpatient, and emergency).
+The Medical Staff includes sixteen radiologists (including three neuroradiologists and four interventional radiologists).

 The majority of imaging services at EIRMC are obtained and managed by a fully digital environment, often referred to as PACS, (Picture Archive and Communications System).
 This advanced technology means your physician can access digital images and view your test results from anywhere there is Internet access - usually within minutes of your diagnostic imaging procedure!